 ‘Her daughter, who translates books by religious scholars, recently finished translating the whole of the Quran into English, and it was [she] who said to me: “Everyone’s got something stamped on their DNA, it’s that gift that you’re given,”’ she recounts.

 ‘It’s very much part of your make-up.
-You’re entrusted with that and you need to utilise that to its full potential.
+You’re entrusted with that and you need to utilize that to its full potential.
 And if you don’t, you’re going to be oppressing your own nature and what your soul is designed to do.’

-With the support of her husband, the mother of two is now organising recitals and concerts.
+With the support of her husband, the mother of two is now organizing recitals and concerts.
 It signals the way forward for Göknur, who in the next five years aspires to be singing at music festivals and with symphony orchestras.

 ‘Recording a CD would be nice, singing in production with Opera Australia would be nice.
 But at this point, it’s just working towards putting yourself out there.’